simcap/instantroom/README.md

 - _a secret key with mini format for easy sharing_
 - _or a secret key as QR code for direct phone to phone sharing_

-InstantRoom does not persist any messages on the server nor can it decrypt any messages since the secret key is only generated and managed on the user's client application side.
+InstantRoom does not persist any messages on the server nor can it decrypts any messages since the secret key is only generated and managed from the user's client application side.

 InstantRoom abides by the Kerckhoffs's principle: